almostengr/robinsonservices/mainwebsite/docs/payment.md

 ## Payment via PayPal

-To pay via PayPal, click the "Pay Now" button below.
+To pay via PayPal, click the "Pay Now" button or scan the QR code below.

 **NOTE: You will need to change the quantity to match the amount that you desire to pay.**
 For example, if you want to pay $255, then you will need to change the quantity to 255.